The Best Cafes and Libraries in London for Studying

 If you need more resources and a quiet place to study, London has a wealth of libraries at your disposal.
 If you are inspired by books or beautiful buildings, there’s a library to suit you.
 Here are our five favourite libraries for studying in London:

 The National Art Library, at the Victoria and Albert Museum, will give you access to not only study spaces but also one of the world’s largest museums of applied and decorative art and design.
-If you’re studying the arts, this is the perfect library for you, as you will have access to various resources.
-But even if you’re studying something else, it makes a great spot if you’re looking for a quiet study space in London.
+It’s just 15 minutes on the tube from urbanest Victoria and is the ultimate destination for UaL students as you have so many resources at hand here.

-It’s free to enter the Barbican Library and use the facilities, and the Wi-Fi is fast and free.
-This library is also in a great location; if you need a break there are plenty of cafes nearby or you can explore the Barbican Centre and its museum exhibits.
+There’s no charge to enter the Barbican Library and use the facilities, and the Wi-Fi is fast and free.
+This library is also in a great location.
+Plus, if you need a break, there are plenty of cafes nearby, or you can explore the Barbican Centre and its museum exhibits.

-Found on the South Bank, the British Film Institute houses the Rueben Library.
+Found on the South Bank, a leisurely stroll down the river from urbanest Westminster Bridge, the British Film Institute houses the Rueben Library.
 It’s free to enter, but you will have to fill out a registration card to access the study spaces.
-At least you can be sure that the general public won’t be wondering in your study space and potentially distracting you.
+At least you can be sure that the general public won’t be wandering in your study space and potentially distracting you.

 Study Spaces in London